 (3) Without limiting or otherwise affecting the application of the Government Agreements Act 1979, the fourth variation agreement shall operate and take effect notwithstanding any other Act or law.

-[Section 3D inserted by No. 95 of 1985 s.
+[Section 3D inserted: No. 95 of 1985 s.
 4.]

 3E.
 Fifth variation agreement